aavinashjha/IamLearning/Algorithms/Graphs/DFS/README.md

   > Case 1: u starts before v (visit v before u finishes)
   > Case 2: v starts before u (This can't happen as there will be a back edge and hence a cycle)
             v finishes before u

+- In DFS of an undirected graph, we assign a direction to each edge, from the vertex we discover it
+- DFS edges: Tree Edges and Back Edges Only

+- A directed graph is a DAG if and only if no back edges are encountered during a depth first search
+- Pluck indegree 0, repeatedly and remove dependent edges
+- Other way DFS, reverse processed order (Push on stack)

+Applications
+> Finding cycles
+  - Back edges are key for finding a cycle in an undirected graph
+  - Any back edge going from x to an ancestor y with a path in tree from y to x
+> Articulation vertices can be found in O(n(m+n)) - just delete each vertex to do a DFS on the remaining graph see if its connected
+  - NOTE: DFS backedge is like a rope holding the mountaineer, so even if he fails to climb that keeps him away from falling
+  - In a DFS tree, a vertex v (other than the root) is an articulation vertex if v is not a leaf and some subtree of v has no back edge incident until a proper ancestor of v - O(m+n) solution

+- Complete Graph with N vertices can have (N-1)! cycles
+  > Difficult with DFS, backtracking is better

+Entry time and exit time:
+Entry Time(Discovery)
+Exit Time (Explored)
+        1,14 (Any node starts before its descendants and finishes after its descendants - LIFO) /  \
+     2,11 12,13
+    / \
+   3,8 9,10
+  / \
+ 4,5 6,7
+Number of descendants: Half the difference between entry and exit times of each node